sanjeev74kr/Feedback360/README.md

 # Feedback360
-This project aims to provide feedback and information to users about nearby shops, hospitals,
+This project aims to provide feedback and information to users about nearby businesses like shops, hospitals,

 schools, and more.

 It includes CRUD APIs for displaying a list of establishments and their reviews.

-Also, users can add their own ratings and reviews and admin can view the analytics.
+Also, users can add their own ratings and reviews and the admin can view the analytics.

-Technologies Used->
+**Technologies Used:**

 The project was developed using the following technologies: